betaflight/betaflight.com/docs/development/Controls.md

 ### History

-Intial stick commands, came from MultiWII but the original code no-longer has direct links.
+Initial stick commands, came from MultiWII but the original code no-longer has direct links.

 The original documents as listed below can be found here https://code.google.com/archive/p/multiwii/source/default/source